the

 .

-).
+setting.
 Keep in mind that hiding images does not block a direct link to the image file (an ACL would be needed for that), but it provides a simple filter depending on the link followed to the gallery.
+As explained in the "scripts and back-end usage" section below both articles and galleries can be manipulated from a command-line terminal, so management via the GUI is completely optional and can even be disabled for enhanced security.

 The last feature of the editor is ACL manipulation, explained in the section below.